suretarget/laravel-telegram-bot/readme.md

 php artisan telegram:bot "App\Bots\FirstTelegramBot"
 ```

-*- this will register the bot and will assign it the manager.*
+*- This will register the bot and will assign it the manager.*

-### Step 5: set up Webhook (optional)
+### Step 5: Set up Webhook (optional)

 You can set up Telegram to send Webhook requests to your bot
-each time someone writes it a message.
+each time your bot users write it messages.

 This helps to come with almost instant responses to your bot users.